 If you still want to measure your bounce rate despite the disadvantages of the bounce rate and the available alternatives in Google Analytics 4, then this possibility still exists, even if Google Analytics 4 no longer directly maps your bounce rate.
 You can reproduce the old bounce rate metrics by using Google BigQuery.
 With the numbers and information contained in it, the bounce rate can be calculated approximately.
 However, an exact reproduction of the previous values and a corresponding comparison with reference values can be time-consuming and only partially effective.

 As described above, the engagement rate provides a more accurate picture of how well users engage with a website.
 The User Engagement Rate is also available via the interface in Google Analytics 4.

 However, the bounce rate is a well-known metric due to its years of use.
 Many stakeholders might therefore still expect the bounce rate to be displayed in reports.
 In this case you can still report the bounce rate as described above.

 However, we recommend using the Engagement Rate instead of the Bounce Rate in the future to map and measure the user engagement of a website.

-If you have any questions about how you can measure or improve the quality of your website more precisely, please feel free to contact us at any time.
+If you have any questions about how you can measure or improve the quality of your website more precisely or want to migrate to the new GA4 setup, please feel free to contact us at any time.
 We will be happy to show you your possibilities in a non-binding consultation.